 Hide the Side Panel (Dock)

-- Press the Win key on your keyboard and type "dock" to filter the app list down to the sub-page you need in "Appearance Settings.”
-Select the Settings entry that appears to open that page.
+- Press the Win key on your keyboard and type "dock" to filter the app list down to the sub-page you need in "Appearance Settings."

 - Enable the toggle next to "Auto-hide the Dock."

 Hide the Top Bar in Ubuntu